OhRudi/Sims-3-Package-Reducer-S3PR-by-OhRudi/README.md

 ## Technical Details
 - It's published under the GNU General Public License (GPL-3.0)
 - Feel free to change fork the code and change it any way you like, this source code meant to be public, free and open
-- The README-File contains instructions on how to compile the code yourself
 - I used __Visual Studio 2026 with .NET 10.0__ and WinForms API to create the GUI

 ## Big thanks to ...